 All students are required to complete a Preliminary Exam/Dissertation Proposal Defense for admission to candidate status.

 Student should develop a plan of study that will provide sufficient depth of the methods and content needed to complete the dissertation study.
-The following document is a sample plan of study:

 The nursing doctoral program is designed to prepare nurses with a high level of expertise to: